guirgouveia/devops-stack/kubernetes/README.md

 Then, run the following command to create the pipeline that will do the local CI/CD:

     ```bash
-    skaffold dev
+    skaffold dev --keep-running-on-failure=true
     ```

 This will create a pipeline that will watch for changes in the source code, as well as in the Kubernetes manifests, and continuously build and push the image to the remote registry, and deploy the app to the specified Kubernetes cluster.

+After making changes to the Kubernetes manifests or source code, hit Enter in the terminal to restart the pipeline.

-The application should now be accessible at http://localhost:8084.
+The application should now be accessible at http://localhost:8084, as Skaffold automatically creates a port-forward.

 ## Prerequisites